CAHLR/OATutor/README.md

 ### ./platform-logic

 - `checkAnswer.js`: Function to check answers.
-3 different types of answers are supported: Algebraic, String, Numeric.
+3 different types of answers are supported:
+    - `arithmetic`: simplifies numeric expressions
+    - `numeric`: checks numeric equivalence
-  Algebraic will simplify numeric expressions, numeric checks numeric equivalence, string requires answers to exactly match.
+    - `string`: requires answers to exactly match.

 - `Platform.js`: Creates top "AppBar" and presents the first "problem" (everything under the app bar is part of the problem component).
 Also imports all of the problem files and stores them in `const problemIndex`.
 The